 How the Party Came to Power

-The Tea Party swept into power during the mid-term elections in 2010.
-Tea Party support gained 60 seats in the House of Representatives.
+The Tea Party swept into power during the mid-term elections in 2010 as Republicans gained 60 seats in the House of Representatives.
 That created a Republican majority and a Republican Speaker of the House, John Boehner.
 Although Republicans won an additional six seats in the Senate, they didn't capture the majority.

 This election increased the Republican party's power enough to negotiate the extension of the Bush tax cuts for two more years.
-Despite President Obama's objections, they included cuts to those earning $200,000 or more.
+This meant an extension in tax cuts to those earning $200,000 or more.
 Tea Party members say these are primarily small business owners.

 Some say the Tea Party was started by David H. Koch, head of the conservative "Americans for Prosperity," in coordination with another conservative group, FreedomWorks.
 Fox TV commentator and author Glenn Beck contributed the "9 principles and 12 values" of the Tea Party in his "9/12 Project."
 Fox News is also a supporter of Tea Party coverage.
 The National Tea Party Movement, co-founded by former White House speechwriter and Heritage Foundation policy analyst Michael Johns, is another important proponent.